csps-efpc/csps-llm/README.md

 * ~~Non-conversational multimodal demo: A Pecha-Kucha generator?~~ -
 * Add unified logging
 * Add agentic image generation to the conversational UI
+* Add trivial user-informed agent example
+* Move the SPAs to use Flask templates, and the variables into the personalities.